sukalas-zz/workout/README.md

 ## Instructions:

-- adding a hashtag at the end of the sentence and character from the list bellow will style the sentence accordingly.
+- Add a hashtag at the end of the sentence followed by a character from the list bellow.
+  This will style the sentence accordingly.

 ### Available commands: